 What can I use as a swarm trap?

 Make sure your box is durable so that it will last at least ten seasons.
-As the layers of pheromones add to the inside, it’ll increase in popularity with bees.
+As the layers of pheromones add to the inside, it’ll increase in popularity with honey bees.

 - Always wear full protective beekeeping clothing when dealing with unpredictable feral bees that can become aggressive.